nuxeo/nuxeo-drive/tools/osx/README.md

 The `generate-dmg-ds-store.sh` must be run using an active OSX graphical sessions.
-It uses AppleScript to dimension the window to 600 x 250 pixels, put the `dmgbackground.png` in the `.backgroun` folder of the module and place the icon locations of the `Nuxeo Drive.app` folder and the `Applications` symlink.
+It uses AppleScript to dimension the window to 600 x 250 pixels, put the `dmgbackground.png` in the `.background` folder of the module and place the icon locations of the `Nuxeo Drive.app` folder and the `Applications` symlink.

 Doing so makes OSX update a `.DS_Store` file (binary format).
 This file can